RottenThunder/Project-Ember/README.md

 ## Recent Devlog Updates
 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

-### Day 99 (21/01/2022)
-- Commit "2D Culling"
-    - The Game now uses a culling system to only render what the camera sees

 ### Day 113 (04/02/2022)
 - Commit "Inventory System"
     - The game now has an inventory system which can be seen by pressing "I"